Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Introduction

 We take an additional step to analyze the performance of the bottom-up approach compared to more sophisticated reconciliation methods, thereby linking the fields of temporal forecast reconciliation and temporally aggregated time series models.
 Although this was experimentally examined in \citet{ATHANASOPOULOS201760}, the results have yet to be theoretically justified.
 In general, the connection between these two fields has not been established from a theoretical perspective.

 The paper is structured as follows.
-In Section~\ref{sec:meth} we briefly discuss the ideas of hierarchical forecast reconciliation and recent advances, in particular regarding temporal hierarchies (Section~\ref{sec:fcrecon}) as well as the basics of temporally aggregated time series models (Section~\ref{sec:tempagg}).
-This is followed by the linkage of those two topics in Section~\ref{sec:recon_tempagg} where we discuss the theoretical implications of forecast reconciliation on the temporally aggregated time series.
-In Section~\ref{sec:exps}, we investigate the discussed implications in a simulation study, followed by real data applications in Section~\ref{sec:real_data}.
+In Section~\ref{sec:meth} we briefly discuss the ideas of hierarchical forecast reconciliation and recent advances (Section~\ref{sec:fcrecon}), in particular regarding temporal hierarchies (Section~\ref{sec:temp_fr}) as well as the basics of temporally aggregated time series models (Section~\ref{sec:tempagg}).
+This is followed by the linkage of the two topics in Section~\ref{sec:recon_tempagg} where we discuss the theoretical implications of forecast reconciliation on the temporally aggregated time series.
+In Section~\ref{sec:exps}, we investigate the discussed implications in various simulation studies, followed by real data applications in Section~\ref{sec:real_data}.
 Finally, we give concluding remarks in Section~\ref{sec:concl}.